This post may contain affiliate links. Please read our disclosure policy.

 Looking to round out your meal?
 Here are some delightful options that pair beautifully with your lasagna rollups.

-• Crusty Bread: A classic side that never disappoints.
+• French Bread: A classic side that never disappoints.

 • Caesar Salad: Light and refreshing, it balances the richness of the lasagna.

-• Sautéed Veggies: For a healthier side, consider adding green beans to your meal.
+• Sautéed Green Beans: For a healthier side, consider adding vegetables to your meal.

 • Red Wine: A glass of medium-bodied red wine like Chianti can enhance the deep flavors of the meat and cheese, making for a more luxurious meal.